Porlock Hill

 Porlock Hill is a road west of Porlock, Somerset.
-It is part of the A39, connecting Porlock to Lynmouth and Barnstaple in Devon and is the steepest A-road in the United Kingdom, approaching 1 in 4 (25%) in places.
+It is part of the A39, connecting Porlock to Lynmouth and Barnstaple in Devon and is one of the steepest A-roads in the United Kingdom, approaching 1 in 4 (25%) in places.
 A toll road is available which connects the same two endpoints at the top and bottom of the hill at an easier gradient.

 Route

 The route climbs west of Porlock to the north fringes of Exmoor.
 It climbs 725 feet in just under 1 mile, the steepest gradient on any A-road in the UK.
 At one point, there is a warning sign advising motorists of a gradient of 1 in 4 (25%).

 The road is part of the A39, a long-distance road along the north coast of Somerset, Devon and Cornwall, though it is not a main through route here.
 Porlock Hill is not recommended for caravans or HGVs, which are strongly advised to seek another route.
 Cyclists are advised to dismount.
 The road has two escape lanes along its descent, to handle runaway vehicles.

 Owing to its gradient, numerous accidents have occurred on Porlock Hill.
 The village's local museum has an archive of photographs documenting various incidents along it.

 In Porlock itself, burning brakes of vehicles that have just descended the hill can often be smelled.